- 1 MEDICINAL PROPERTIES OF COMMON HAWTHORN

 (In pharmacies and herbal shops, there are preparations of this plant in combination with other herbs, such as lime, lemon balm, passionflower or valerian.
 Drink according to the information leaflet)

-The flowers of the white hawthorn against cough and the affections of the respiratory system
+The flowers of the common hawthorn against cough and the affections of the respiratory system

 The flowers have been used to cure respiratory diseases.
 For its richness in pectin, is is an appropriate emollient to soothe the throat and respiratory tract and it is also effective in preventing the proliferation of microorganisms, because it possesses bacteriostatic properties, that’s to say, it inhibits the growth of bacteria.
 Apply primarily in the treatment of cough, both of infectious and nervous character.
 (Infusion of a teaspoon of dried flowers per cup of water for 10 minutes.
 A couple of glasses a day)